afrase/kodiswift/docs/commandline.rst

 Executes the addon once then quits.
 Useful for testing when used with the optional ``url`` argument.::

-    $ xbmcswift2 run once # you can omit the once argument as it is the default
+    $ kodiswift run once # you can omit the once argument as it is the default

     ------------------------------------------------------------
      #  Label    Path